jai12789/PLAY-A-backend-Project/Readme.md

 # PLAY(Youtube and Twitter Features Integrated)

 *A backend project built with nodejs, expressjs and mongodb in javascript.
-Having advanced features like aggregation pipelines, JWT Authentication, Bcrypt for password hashing *
+Having advanced features like aggregation pipelines, JWT Authentication, Bcrypt for password hashing.
+Images are stored on cloudinary that optimizes media files for faster loading times and improving overall performance *

 ## Table of Contents